vvaltchev/mylang/README.md

 #### Generic-container builtins

 #### `find(container, what, [key_func])`
-Generic *find* function working with strings, arrays and dictionaries.
+Generic *find* function working with strings, arrays, and dictionaries.
 When `container` is a string, it returns the index of the first occurrence of the `what` substring in `container` or `none`.